 Australian Institute of Health and Welfare.
 National Drug Strategy Household Survey 2022–2023.
 Canberra: AIHW, 2024.
 Available from: https://www.aihw.gov.au/reports/illicit-use-of-drugs/national-drug-strategy-household-survey.

-Figure 2.3.2 shows that in the most recent period of 2019 to 2022-23, there was no significant difference in the proportion of daily FMC smokers who were light, moderate, or heavy consumers.
-This contrasts with the significant increase in the proportion of light smokers and decrease in the proportion of heavy smokers among people who smoked only FMCs between 2016 to 2019.
+Figure 2.3.2 shows that in the most recent period of 2019 to 2022-23, there was no significant difference in the proportion of people who smoked FMCs daily who were in each of the light, moderate, or heavy smoking groups.
+This contrasts with the significant increase in the proportion of people in the light smoking group and decrease in the proportion of people in the heavy smoking group, among people who smoked only FMCs, between 2016 and 2019.

-Similarly, Figure 2.3.3 shows that there was no significant change in the proportion of light, moderate, or heavy smokers of both FMCs and RYO between 2019 and 2022-23.
-This is in contrast to the significant increase in the proportion of light smokers and the decrease in the proportion of heavy smokers that occurred between 2016 to 2019.
+Similarly, Figure 2.3.3 shows that there was no significant change in light, moderate, or heavy smoking of both FMCs and RYO between 2019 and 2022-23.
+This is in contrast to the significant increase in the proportion of light smoking and the decrease in heavy smoking that occurred between 2016 and 2019.

-In 2013, moderate consumers became the largest category among people who smoked factory-made cigarettes, with heavy consumers becoming the smallest category in 2019.
-Among people who smoked any cigarettes (either or both FMCs and RYO), moderate consumers became the most common category in 2016, overtaking heavy consumers.
-Light smokers have remained the smallest category, although the gap between light and heavy consumers has shrunk since 2013.
+In 2013, moderate smoking became the largest category among people who smoked factory-made cigarettes, with heavy smoking becoming the smallest category in 2019.
+Among people who smoked any cigarettes (either or both FMCs and RYO), moderate smoking became the most common category in 2016, overtaking heavy smoking.
+Light smoking has remained the smallest category, although the gap between light and heavy smoking has shrunk since 2013.

 2.3.1.1 Self-reported consumption patterns by age